harrycresswell/harry/content/writing/24-05-02-reducing-css/index.md

 This would result in lots of repetition, where I’d have several different components, each with virtually the same CSS.

-With compositions I can avoid this repetition by creating context agnostic layout which can be used in any context that requires it.
+With compositions, I can avoid this repetition by creating context agnostic layouts.
+These layouts can be used in any context that requires such a layout.

-Take the `.cluster` composition as an example.
+Take the `.cluster` composition as an example, which creates flex items which *cluster* inline, until space no longer permits.

 ```css
 .cluster {